Scaling accessibility compliance at VA.gov through community and culture

 To kick off, we focused on building the conditions needed for success.
 Specifically, that meant:

-- Aligning and training teams for accessibility beyond compliance (Play 5)
+- Aligning and training teams for accessibility compliance

 We started our alignment work locally by co-creating an accessibility practice with our small team of existing and new specialists.
 This ensured we were building alignment across existing work, instead of replacing previous efforts or standards.